-In relevant part, the First Amendment provides that, "Congress shall make no law... abridging the freedom of speech."
+In relevant part, the First Amendment provides that, "Congress shall make no law ... abridging the freedom of speech."
 Similarly, the "Liberty of Speech Clause" provides that, "A law may not restrain or abridge liberty of speech or press."
-Similarly, the "Liberty of Speech or press."
+Provides that, "A law may not restrain or abridge liberty of speech or press."